CS-381-nilsstreedain/hw5/README.md

   deriving Show
 ```

 Again the types of the values on the Stack are Bool and Int.
-You should dynamically type check all operationsduringruntime.
+You should dynamically type check all operations during runtime.
 Instead of using Either as in homework 4 you can define
 ```haskell
 data Val = I Int | B Bool
 data Stack = [Val]